-The family is the first school of virtue, make sure you’re schooling your child in the lessons of character.
+The family is the first school of virtue, so make sure you’re schooling your child in the lessons of character.

-Here are 36 simple and proven practices that boost a child’s character.
-If you want to enhance your children’s moral development, choose one a month or a few for the year and commit to adopting them into your daily behavior.
 Hundreds of years ago Aristotle, the Greek philosopher, said that the best way to teach character is through example.
 That premise still stands up today.
 Kids are great imitators, so let’s give them something great to imitate.
 Let’s model what we hope our children copy.

 Even in our increasingly toxic culture, parents can still have the inside track in their children’s development because parents are their children’s first and most important moral teachers.

 That premise only applies though if the parent chooses to use his or her moral influence.
 Though our children are hard-wired to become empathetic, honest, compassionate people, unless the habits of goodness are nurtured moral intelligence can lie dormant.

 Take advantage of everyday moments to stretch your child’s character and there are dozens!
 For instance:

 “You have a new friend in your classroom.
 How do you think he feels not knowing anyone?
 What could you do to help him feel less lonely?”

 “Listen to the lyrics on that CD.
 Do you want others to think girls should be talked about and treated that way?”